Outsiders: Laurie and Keith Farlow

 Laurie: We are a Caribbean cuisine restaurant with a southern twist.
-We pride ourselves on bringing fresh local seafood into our environment and serving them to our customers in Englewood.
+We pride ourselves on bringing fresh local seafood into our environment and serving it to our customers.
 People like the atmosphere we offer.
 We have both inside and outside dining, and people really like the outside seating.
 During the day it’s bright and sunny, and at night it’s a great place for a peaceful evening on the water.
 We’re located on Ainger Creek so we have a lot of native wildlife living right here for customers to see.

 Keith: Being that we’re right off of Charlotte Harbor, we’re connected to one of the most important estuaries in the state – the second largest in Florida.
 So we have a lot of turtles, manatees, sawfish, and snook come back here.
 And we love to invite our guests to sit outside or walk the boardwalk to see all the incredible wildlife and plant life surrounding the restaurant.

 Tell us a little more about this commitment to serving fresh seafood.